 Land Action founding member Steven DeCaprio was one of the main architects of the Emergency Tenant Protection Ordinance (ETPO), which was put forth by the OWC on December 23 and is currently being reviewed by the Oakland City Council.
 If passed by the council, the ordinance would offer 180-day protections including prohibiting unannounced “flash” building inspections, abuse of the anonymous complaint system for building code violations, and other tactics often used by landlords to evict tenants from code-violating spaces.
 It also calls for longer-term protections such as asking the city to use eminent domain to take over properties in order to legitimate live/work spaces and to make event permits easier for arts and music event organizers to obtain.

 Carolyn Valentine, an organizer with the OWC, said at the event that such protections are urgently needed for many spaces similar to the Ghost Ship.
-Valentine said that while the city is currently inspecting about ten warehouse spaces, she estimates three to four times that amount are under threat of eviction or have already been subject to evictions by landlords.
+Valentine said that while the city is currently inspecting about ten warehouse spaces, they estimate three to four times that amount are under threat of eviction or have already been subject to evictions by landlords.

 “Some of them are warehouses, some of them are just houses that are known to house artists.
-It’s kind of a bad time to be an artist,” she said.
+It’s kind of a bad time to be an artist,” they said.

 Organizers with the Oakland Family Fund and OWC said that although much of the organizing is coming out of the arts community, artists are only one group they want to help.
 “The fact is there are lots of low-income people living in housing they can afford but are scared because they have no protection.
 Artists are definitely some of these people, many of them are people of color, many of them are queer or trans, and this is how it’s always been,” said Valentine.